 Do your targeted keywords trigger People Also Ask questions?

-But more than the global stats, it’s critical to know if the keyword set you’re targeting has capacity for People Also Ask optimization.
+But more than the global stats, it’s critical to know if the keyword set you’re targeting has potential for People Also Ask optimization.

-How to research PAA questions for your targeted keyword set?
+How to research PAA questions for your targeted keyword set

-For this, you’ll need a bit of excel sheet-work, but nothing too difficult.
-Just pull the Top Sites rankings for your entire keyword set, and filter People Also Ask results out from the rest.
+With Advanced Web Ranking, just pull the Top Sites rankings for your entire keyword set, and filter People Also Ask results out from the rest.

-How to optimize content for People Also Ask?
+How to optimize content for People Also Ask

 - Provide short, but complete questions and answers

 - Write content with the questions you found during research in mind